morithegamer/discord-bot/README.md

 Edit
 pip install -r requirements.txt
 3️⃣ Create a .env File
-Create a file named .env
+Create a new file named .env
-Add the following variables (Replace with real API keys): env
+Add the following inside (Replace with real API keys): env
 Copy
 Edit
 DISCORD_TOKEN=your-discord-bot-token-here
 OPENAI_API_KEY=your-openai-api-key-here
+❗ Important:

-Note: The .env file is private and should NOT be uploaded to GitHub.
+.env is private and should NOT be uploaded to GitHub.
-Instead, the .env.example file provides a template for users to follow.
+Instead, an .env.example file provides a template for others.
 4️⃣ Run the Bot Locally
 sh
 Copy
 Edit
 python bot.py
+🌐 Hosting on Railway.app
+Create an account on Railway.app
+Deploy from GitHub → Select this repository
+Add environment variables (DISCORD_TOKEN & OPENAI_API_KEY)
+Start the bot and keep it online with UptimeRobot
+📜 License
+This project is licensed under the MIT License – feel free to modify and use it!

+💙 Contributing
+Want to improve this bot?
+Fork the repo, make changes, and submit a pull request!

+🔗 Contact
+Created by @YourUsername
+Feel free to contribute, report issues, or suggest features!